Prerequisites for studying FEA

 Well for the rode in tension it’s not!
 After all the entire cross-section is under the same stress.
 If you allow it to yield, the rod will fail.

-What the above shows?
+What does the above show?
 It only shows that whether stress higher than yield in the linear analysis is allowed, depends on what model are you analyzing!
 There is no one-fits-all answer!
 Remember, any time you are in doubt… just use the nonlinear material and be certain!

 Is using linear geometry safe?